 SAP is monitored periodically during the program of study.
-At each monitoring period, the student must meet SAP standards in three areas:
+At each monitoring period, the student must meet SAP standards in two areas:

-- 1. GPA
+- 1. GPA - 2.
+Pace

-- 2. Unit completion

-- 3. Pace

 GPA: A student in an undergraduate program must maintain a minimum cumulative Grade Point Average of 2.0 on a 4.0 scale.
 A student in the Master's program must maintain a minimum Grade Point Average of 3.0 on a 4.0 scale.